 That’s because frequent return visits are imminent, especially for hungry patrons lucky enough to live or work close to the restaurant.
-The Roma Bakery and Deli launched in the summer of 2006 and despite seating for only about 40 patrons, this comfy, cozy diner has already established itself as a very popular dining destination.
+The Roma Bakery and Deli launched in the summer of 2006 and despite seating for only about 40 patrons, this comfy, cozy diner has established itself as a very popular dining destination.
 Visit during the lunch hour and you’ll find yourself standing in a line that extends from the entrance to the counter at which you place your order.
 There is no menu overhead, but most of the patrons don’t seem to need it.
 That familiarity and the banter they exchange with Oscar and the genial staff means they’re regulars.

 While delicious, made-from-scratch food is the big draw, it doesn’t hurt any that Oscar and Bruce are as outgoing as any restaurateurs in town.
 Oscar, who does the cooking and baking, is from El Salvador but don’t expect any pupusas on the menu any time soon.
-He goes to the Pupuseria Y Restaurante Salvadoreño for his pupuseria fix.
+He frequents the Pupuseria Y Restaurante Salvadoreño for his pupuseria fix.
 His restaurant launched four months after the popular pupuseria.
 Helping Oscar behind the counter is his lovely sister Rosa.
 Her perpetual smile and infectious personality make her a popular attraction to the restaurant on her own right

 Instead, these goodies showcase other distinct tastes.
 The prominent flavors on the orange raisin scones, for example, are the citrusy freshness of oranges and the sunny sweetness of sultana (golden raisins).
 The coconut butter cookies are indeed buttery and studded with smoked coconut flakes (not unlike coconut macaroons which bear a surprising similarity in appearance).
 A chocolate chip cookie accompanies every sandwich order, but if you’re in the mood for some other type of cookie (peanut butter cookie is outstanding), just ask nicely.
 Make sure to pick up some empanadas (apricot, pumpkin and cherry are particularly good).
 They rival Golden Crown Panaderia for best in town.

-Perhaps even better (if possible) is a sandwich called The Rostisado.
-This beauty is crafted with slow roasted beef, pepper Jack cheese, marinated Italian red peppers, lettuce and a proprietary Bistro sauce.
+15 March 2007: Perhaps even better (if possible) is a sandwich called The Rostisado.
+This beauty is crafted with slow-roasted beef, pepper Jack cheese, marinated Italian red peppers, lettuce and a proprietary Bistro sauce.
 The roast beef is roasted on the premises (as are the pork and turkey) and it is piled high on a fresh-baked Roma French roll.
 It’s a very tender roast beef which might just rekindle memories of mom’s pot roast.
 The Italian peppers (roasted and marinated in oil and oregano) are so good, you might want to order a separate Italian red pepper salad (for a mere pittance more).

 A separate deli case displays the deli’s various salads, all of which appear as fresh and inviting as possible.
 The Southwest Tuna Salad, a cool mound of the aforementioned tuna on a bed of fresh mixed greens, will forever be my choice after having experienced that tuna on a croissant.
 The pasta salad, however, is no bride’s maid.
 In a city where it may be impossible to find a good pasta salad, this is a great one.
 Salads are available in small or regular sizes.
 The soup-of-the-day is made daily from fresh ingredients.
 Monday is green chile stew day, a cause for celebration in Albuquerque.

 Roma Bakery & Deli